AbleTech/loopy/README.md

 # Loopy

 Ruby gem for running regularly repeated tasks.
+Ideally for tasks that need to be run so frequently that Cron is an unsuitable choice.
+For example, jobs that need to run every 30 seconds.

 ## Installation